nyer4life123/concatenate-logs/README.md

 1. Confirm log file directory exists and files are present
 2. confirm output directory exists
-3. account that has proper permissions on the logs and output directories
+3. account that has proper permissions to the logs and output directories
 4. clone repository

 ## Installation / Usage